frc1444/robot2019/README.md

 * Use doubles instead of floats
 * Parameters involving left and right should be in the order: left, right
 * Only use ```this.``` when necessary
+* Use Shuffleboard for as much as possible and use SmartDashboard for unimportant debugging